by Kevan Hall, CEO, Global Integration

 With tools like Twitter, we choose who to follow and to pay attention to, and on what basis.
 We may therefore choose to pay attention to internal information that isn’t packaged and controlled by communications people, but disseminated by people who are in the know, or alternatively, by people who have a controversial or amusing point of view.
 This fundamentally changes the nature of internal information flows.

-3. Twitter allows us to broaden our learning communities by connecting to people with similar jobs and challenges, not only inside the organisation, but also externally, so product manager in one organisation to product manager in another; HR generalist in one organisation to HR specialist at another.
-In the past there were many barriers to cross organisational learning.
-To get approval for a site visit, or to share information was quite difficult, but where people have Twitter networks in place across organisations, it’s sometimes easier for them to reach out and talk to an individual and get a response than to go through official channels.
+3. Twitter allows us to broaden our learning communities by connecting to people with similar jobs and challenges, not only inside the organization, but also externally, so product manager in one organization to product manager in another; HR generalist in one organization to HR specialist at another.
+In the past there were many barriers to cross organizational learning.
+To get approval for a site visit, or to share information was quite difficult, but where people have Twitter networks in place across organizations, it’s sometimes easier for them to reach out and talk to an individual and get a response than to go through official channels.

 So, for example, people are using Twitter to circumvent traditional service channels by talking to people direct.
 These learning communities are formed by people who are offering information to those who wish to subscribe or pay attention to it, rather than the traditional way of operating, pushing information to an audience that might be largely indifferent to it.
 It allows us to connect, at relatively low cost, people who have a problem with people who have a solution, rather than pushing out learning in the hope that some of it will stick.